 Prospect theory, introduced by Kahneman and Tversky (1979), provides a framework for understanding how individuals evaluate potential gains and losses relative to a subjective reference point.
 One key aspect of this theory is loss aversion, where individuals typically experience losses more intensely than equivalent gains.
 This psychological bias suggests that the discomfort from losing €5 is more significant than the pleasure from gaining €5 and the asymmetry continues at a less intense rate the farther gains or losses are from the reference point.
 This aspect of human behavior influences risk preferences, making individuals more risk-averse when facing potential gains and more risk-seeking when confronted with potential losses.

 Another key aspect in prospect theory is decision framing.
 According to Kahneman and Tversky (1981), the framing of decisions affects individual choices in risky situations.
 For example, the way outcomes are presented (the same outcome described as losses or gains) significantly impacts decision-making: participants tend to prefer uncertain outcomes when framed as losses rather than gains, illustrating the profound impact of loss/gain framing on human cognition (Tversky & Kahneman, 2023).
+Furthermore, prospect theory's S-shaped value function reveals that the psychological value of gains decreases as numbers grow, with initial losses or gains being more impactful (Kahneman & Tversky, 1981).

 Prospect theory's implications are broad (Ruggeri et al., 2020), influencing various fields and leading to further studies that explore its application beyond economic decisions, including monetary decisions (Fennema & Wakker, 1997), health coverage (Johnson et al., 2013), other people's lives (Fagley & Miller, 1997), public policies and political candidates (Quattrone & Tversky, 1988) and Stock Market Anomalies (Barberis et al., 2021).
 Our research aims to delve into decision-making that weighs human lives against material benefits under various conditions, examining how the principles of prospect theory apply to these comparisons in intergroup conflicts.

+Integrating prospect theory with intergroup bias research, we develop a framework for understanding why people might prioritize ingroup interests over those of others, especially in high-stress conflict situations.
+Loss aversion, for example, suggests that people are more driven to avoid losses than to pursue equivalent gains, leading them to prioritize ingroup protection even if it means harming outgroups.
+During military conflicts, this may result in support for aggressive actions against outgroups to prevent perceived losses to the ingroup, illustrating how loss aversion intensifies group favoritism.
+Moreover, if an attack is framed as a loss to national security, harsher military responses may be favored, consistent with findings that threat perceptions amplify group biases (Miller et al., 2010).
+In prolonged conflicts, protecting the ingroup’s lives, resources, or territory often becomes a priority, reflecting how group needs tend to outweigh those of outgroups.
 Examining decisions regarding individuals' lives, various studies have explored how individuals and groups assess risk in different contexts.
 Notably, Wang's research (1996) investigated the distinctions between life-death scenarios and monetary decisions, revealing that individuals' risk preferences varied categorically in life-death situations based on group size but changed more linearly in monetary scenarios according to expected value.
 This indicates that individuals show stronger responses to potential losses, and these responses differ significantly depending on whether the stakes involve lives or material benefits.
 Kemel and Paraschiv (2018) also measured decisions involving human lives and monetary outcomes separately, finding that differences in risk attitudes were more pronounced when human lives were at stake, with greater loss aversion observed compared to monetary outcomes.
-To our knowledge, no previous study has directly compared decisions involving human lives versus monetary outcomes within the same group.
-Therefore, our initial step will be to examine how individuals prioritize life and monetary decisions when referring to their own ingroup or an outgroup.
+Pratto and Glasford (2008) further revealed that individuals prioritize ingroup lives over outgroup lives in situations involving material benefits like economic security or access to healthcare.